wpower12/OOP_Python_Tutorial/01_encapsulation.md

 As an initial exercise, consider some more methods you could add onto the Character class.
 Perhaps some that have different outputs based on the class of the character.

 Additionally, there are more concrete exercises provided in the  '/exercises/01_encapsulation' directory.

+## References
+TODO - Make a zotero collection for these.
+TODO - Add these.